 When installing python modules globally you should prefer to install distribution provided python modules using

-In most cases you should use pip inside a virtual environments only.
+In most cases, you should use pip inside a virtual environment only.
 Python

 Installing pip on CentOS